 SASH Surgery highlights:

-• Australia’s leading Specialist Surgeons overseeing the surgery, using latest techniques for best possible outcomes
+• Some of Australia’s leading Specialist Surgeons overseeing the surgery, using latest techniques for best possible outcomes

 • Specialist Anaesthetists to ensure the safest possible anaesthesia and best possible welfare